 But don’t take my word for it.
-Try it out for yourself and, for a limited time, take advantage of a 60% rebate off the yearly subscription price!
+Try it out for yourself and, for a limited time, take advantage of the special offer by clicking on the image below!

 Disclosure: As an affiliate, Animaplates receives a small compensation if you use a link in this article to get an Adventure Academy membership.